Number 2, 2013If you would like this newsletter in an alternative format please contact the Disability Service

 Vision Australia bursary

 Font for dyslexia

 Access Plan reminder

 Disability Advisor (DA) contact information

 The closing date for applications for alternative exam arrangements on the grounds of a health condition, learning difficulty or disability is Friday October 4th.

 Unfortunately, applications received after that date cannot be accepted.

 If you already have an Access Plan that covers exams, you don’t need to do anything.
-We will write to you to confirm your alternative arrangements.
+We will write to you in the week before exams start to confirm your alternative arrangements.

-If you do not have an Access Plan, you need to see a Disability Advisor (DA) before 17th May.
-You will need to provide documentation of your disability - this can be a letter from your treating professional, or they can complete this form Disability Verification.doc (DOC 596KB)
+If you do not have an Access Plan, you need to see a Disability Advisor (DA) before 4th of October.
+You will need to provide documentation of your disability - this can be a letter from your treating professional, or they can complete the Disability Verification Form 2011 (DOC 596KB).